Types of Derivative

 Type #1 – Forward Contract

 A forward contract is a type of hedging mechanism where there are two parties involved.
-It is an agreement which is done on the spot between them regarding buying and selling an asset but the action is required to be made in the future.
+It is an agreement that is done on the spot between them regarding buying and selling an asset but the action is required to be made in the future.
 Now, one party will buy and the other party will sell irrespective of the current market price and the condition of the stock market on a specific future date.
 The other party will be bound to buy the asset if it is not profitable to do so since they are bound by the contract and the second party will be riskless in his entire transaction.
 This is a mechanism to hedge the risk to a certain level.

 Type #2 – Future Contract